shoppertrail/shoppertrail-uat-guide/README.md

       style="max-width:100%; height:auto; border:1px solid #ddd; border-radius:4px;"
     >
     <figcaption style="font-size:0.9em; color:#555; margin-top:0.5rem;">
-      Choose the test case by selecting the “Scenario ID” dropdown.
+      Select your test case from the “Scenario ID” dropdown.
 These correspond to the <strong>Scenario ID List</strong> below.
     </figcaption>
   </figure>

 ### Screenshots

 Screenshots are appreciated so that we can understand what you are or are not seeing on your particular device/browser.
 Do colors/fonts seem off?
 Is the ShopperTrail copy not clear?
 Did you encounter an error?
+  - Upload screenshots to **UAT Screenshots** folder:
-  - Screenshots can be uploaded to <a href="https://drive.google.com/drive/folders/1IzFfxT1jxnsi00PgxqbIxyPiDnhVURZw?usp=sharing" target="_blank" rel="noopener">this Google Drive folder.</a>
+      <a href="https://drive.google.com/drive/folders/1IzFfxT1jxnsi00PgxqbIxyPiDnhVURZw?usp=sharing" target="_blank" rel="noopener">UAT Screenshots</a>
   - Once uploaded hover over the screenshot and click the share icon.
   - Make sure "Anyone with the link" is selected under "General Access."
   - Click "Copy link."